MDMA: Rising recreational use

 In the late 1970s and early 1980s, "Adam" spread through personal networks of psychotherapists, psychiatrists, users of psychedelics, and yuppies.
 Hoping MDMA could avoid criminalization like LSD and mescaline, psychotherapists and experimenters attempted to limit the spread of MDMA and information about it while conducting informal research.
 Early MDMA distributors were deterred from large scale operations by the threat of possible legislation.
 Between the 1970s and the mid-1980s, this network of MDMA users consumed an estimated 500,000 doses.

 A small recreational market for MDMA developed by the late 1970s, consuming perhaps 10,000 doses in 1976.
 By the early 1980s MDMA was being used in Boston and New York City nightclubs such as Studio 54 and Paradise Garage.
 Into the early 1980s, as the recreational market slowly expanded, production of MDMA was dominated by a small group of therapeutically minded Boston chemists.
 Having commenced production in 1976, this "Boston Group" did not keep up with growing demand and shortages frequently occurred.

 Perceiving a business opportunity, Michael Clegg, the Southwest distributor for the Boston Group, started his own "Texas Group" backed financially by Texas friends.
+He started by hosting private parties and offering MDMa to his guests for free.
 In 1981, Clegg had coined "Ecstasy" as a slang term for MDMA to increase its marketability.
 Starting in 1983, the Texas Group mass-produced MDMA in a Texas lab or imported it from California and marketed tablets using pyramid sales structures and toll-free numbers.
 MDMA could be purchased via credit card and taxes were paid on sales.
 Under the brand name "Sassyfras", MDMA tablets were sold in brown bottles.
 The Texas Group advertised "Ecstasy parties" at bars and discos, describing MDMA as a "fun drug" and "good to dance to".
 MDMA was openly distributed in Austin and Dallas–Fort Worth area bars and nightclubs, becoming popular with yuppies, college students, and gays.

 Recreational use also increased after several cocaine dealers switched to distributing MDMA following experiences with the drug.
 A California laboratory that analyzed confidentially submitted drug samples first detected MDMA in 1975.
 Over the following years the number of MDMA samples increased, eventually exceeding the number of MDA samples in the early 1980s.
 By the mid-1980s, MDMA use had spread to colleges around the United States.